Last updated in August 2018

 In February 2017, the Friedrich-Ebert-Stiftung became the first German political foundation to open an office in Rwanda.

-The Goethe-Institut (GI) has had a presence in Kigali since 2009.
-Initially, it ran a liaison office but since 2014 has had a fully-fledged Goethe-Institut in the city.
-The GI has established itself as a key player and initiator in Rwanda’s cultural life.
+The Goethe-Institut has had a presence in Kigali since 2009.
+At first, it ran a liaison office but since 2014 has had a fully-fledged Goethe-Institut in the city.
+The Goethe-Institut has established itself as a key player in Rwanda’s cultural life.

 Other elements of bilateral cultural relations are additional scholarship programmes, the Goethe-Institut’s language courses and numerous projects focusing mainly on sport, music and film.